On Air Now

-The history of one of the world's greatest composers, illustrated by cute dogs.
+The life of one of the world's greatest composers, illustrated by very cute dogs.

 By age 10, Bach's mother and father had both died, he moved to the nearby town of Ohrdruf with his elder brother, Johann Christoph Bach.
 His brother taught him music, but wasn't too keen on Johann Sebastian copying out his scores.
 The younger Bach had to sneak peaks at Johann Christoph's music library under cover of darkness.
 This 10-year-old was getting good, and nobody could hold him back.

 Bach took a choral scholarship at St. Michael's School in Lüneburg.
 The surname on the CV probably helped.
 He met all sorts of people, and heard a whole heap of new musical styles.
 He sang and played the organ; he was very good at the organ - leaps and bounds ahead of anyone else.